informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_1_en.md

 - `Controller`: the code of the controller class is now reduced to only a few lines since most of the functionality that it included in Assignment 1 is now delegated to the concrete command classes.

-[^4]: Fragile code is code which makes difficult-to-justify and usually implicit assumptions about its environment (where this refers to the rest of the program code together with the program environment) which can lead to it working incorrectly if its environment does not fulfill these assumptions, either in the present or in the future.
+[^4]: Fragile code is code which makes implicit assumptions about its environment (where this refers to the rest of the program code together with the program environment) which can lead to it working incorrectly if its environment changes and no longer fulfills these assumptions.
 In the case in point, returning the value `this` is making the implicit assumption that there will only ever be one instance of the corresponding command class in the program at the same time (the one that is in the `AVAILABLE_COMMANDS` list).
 Command objects that represent commands without parameters are *stateless* since an instance is simply a pointer to a set of methods so for such objects this assumption